|

 specific governing bodies.

-Advocate c.
-The committee on representation and shall serve as both an advocate
+and shall serve as both an advocate

 Resource for the representation of racial